coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    :undocumented:
    :name: bullet (- + *)

-When a focused goal is proved, Coq displays a message suggesting use of ``}`` or the correct matching bullet to unfocus the goal or focus the next subgoal.
+When a focused goal is proved, Rocq displays a message suggesting use of ``}`` or the correct matching bullet to unfocus the goal or focus the next subgoal.

 .. note::

-   In Proof General (``Emacs`` interface to Coq), you must use bullets with the priority ordering shown above to have correct indentation.
+   In Proof General (``Emacs`` interface to Rocq), you must use bullets with the priority ordering shown above to have correct indentation.
 For example ``-`` must be the outer bullet and ``+`` the inner one in the example below.